csalzano/wp-akamai/readme.txt

 1. Upload the plugin directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Find 'Akamai for WP' in the dashboard menu and configure the plugin's settings
+1. Find 'Akamai' in the dashboard menu and configure the plugin's settings

 = How to Obtain Credentials =